junrudong/fullstack-hy2020/Part0/Part0_Excercise6.md

     participant server

-    Note right of browser: User input"a", Click "submit" Note right of browser: Even handleer create new note to the note list, render the note on the page and send the note to the server.
+    Note right of browser: User input"a", Click "submit" Note right of browser: Even handleer create new note to the note list, render the note on the page Note right of browser: and send the note to the server.
-    Note right of browser: Post data to server

-    browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
+    Note right of server: Server receives the updated note. browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server
     server-->>browser: Status:HTTP code 201: POST